mafrigo/voronoi_gadget/README.md

 ## Configuration instructions

-There are two config files, style_config.yaml and plot_config.yaml.
-The location is shown when importing this package.
+There are two config files in the package installation folder, style_config.yaml and plot_config.yaml.
+The file location is printed out whenever it gets loaded.

 ### style_config.yaml
 Contains configuration settings about the plot style, e.g. font sizes and colors.
 Each key defines a style, which is